sonnetmedia/laurencerand.com/_pages/home.md

 Lauren is a graduate of Cornell University.
 She lives in Brooklyn.

-*Photography by Roger Gana James Photography*
+*Image credit: Roger James Photography.*